lazy-goose/obsidian-notes/Server/RSS networking 2.md

 REST - Representational state transfer: architectrul style for implementing IP

-1 - Client-server [server is different from client, API] 2 - Statelessness [independent requests, they do not know each other], only client contains all necessart in 3 -
+1 - Client-server [server is different from client, API] 2 - Statelessness [independent requests, they do not know each other], only client contains all necessart information 3 - Cacheability
-4 -
+4 - Layered system [API hides complexity]
-5 -
-6 -
+5 - Code on demand (Optional) [Server can extend client by transfer executable code] 6 -